Review by Katie Tarrant

 As well as Sound Forge’s in-built plugins, it now comes with a copy of iZotope’s basic audio repair toolkit RX Elements, as well as their basic mastering plugin Ozone 8 Elements.
 As if this wasn’t enough, Pro 12 supports the use of VST3 effects so you can now incorporate your own plugins into your Sound Forge workflow.
 These additions are enabling Sound Forge to become an ever-improving powerhouse for editing audio, and all your plugins can be managed with the plugin chain window that will show your active plugins, as well as the plugin manager which will list all of your available plugins.
 However, it is not the most efficient manager I’ve used as it gives you little ability to organise or search through your plugins which can be difficult when you have a lot of plugins in your possession.

 Recording with Sound Forge is as intuitive as everything else.
 It’s instant, and with a matter of clicks, you can set markers, loop regions and quantize your audio.
 The navigation is blissful as you can set the snap to grid, markers, zero crossings and more, and coupled with some keyboard shortcut familiarity, I can make edits and adjustments in seconds.
-The thing that I love most is that Sound Forge is incredibly precise and makes it effortless for you to be as hands on or as hands off as you want to be.
+The thing that I love most is that Sound Forge is incredibly precise and makes it effortless for you to buy sildenafil over counter be as hands on or as hands off as you want to be.
 There is also an excellent feature called Find Dialog which will seek out pops, clicks, breaks, sudden volume changes, and silences in your audio files.
 This makes detecting and fixing any unwanted blemishes achievable regardless of how well-trained your ear is.

 As well as audio, Sound Forge Pro 12 is compatible with video.
 It comes with a video player that allows you to edit your audio to footage.
 The video preview allows you to broadcast to an external monitor, and allows you to copy frames to the clipboard should you need to screenshot anything.
 It can also be used with a MIDI keyboard, and even offers a script editor for those that want to script their own features into the software.
 Pro 12 enables you to automate some of the more repetitive tasks in your workflow which goes a step further to making it a fantastic go-to for quick and easy editing.
 While it’s not possible to go in to every feature, Pro 12 also has some other features worth mentioning, such as the ability to burn discs track-at-once or disc-at-once, Red Book CD mastering/burning, and new and improved dithering algorithms with POW-r.